abemscac/pies-doc/docs/react/optimization-functions.md

 ### When to `memo()`?

 Usually `memo()` is used when the rendering of a component is expensive, and some props are causing unnecessary re-renders.
-This usually happenes when parent component re-renders frequently (i.e. when drag and drop is involved) or when a child component is bulky (i.e. editor-ish component).
+This usually happens when parent component re-renders frequently (i.e. when drag and drop is involved) or when a child component is bulky (i.e. editor-ish component).

 The following example is the solution to [the problem](./component-rendering#rendering-is-recursive) we've described in [Component Rendering](./component-rendering), but in `memo()` version: